Physical Education

 Intent

-At Chigwell Row, we aim to provide a PE curriculum that pupils from Reception to Year Two, to enjoy and which allows them to experience a range of activities that help them to develop their health, fitness and wellbeing.
-We intend to offer a high-quality physical education curriculum that inspires all pupils to succeed and excel in competitive sport and other physically-demanding activities.
-Our curriculum provides opportunities for pupils to become physically confident in a way which supports their health and fitness.
-Opportunities to compete in sport and other activities build character and help to embed values such as fairness and respect.
+At Chigwell Row, we aim to provide an engaging PE curriculum which allows all pupils to experience a range of activities and develop their health, fitness and wellbeing.
+Our curriculum provides high-quality physical education that inspires pupils to succeed and excel in competitive sport and other physically-demanding activities, as well as become physically confident.
+We are a part of West Essex Schools Sports Partnership (WESSP) which provides opportunities to compete in a broad range of sport and other activities, build character, and help to embed values such as respect, care, fairness and success.
+As participants of these competitions, as well whole-school events, our curriculum promotes an enjoyment of physical education that develops alongside the children’s progress.

 The national curriculum for PE aims to ensure that all pupils: